-Real estate funds (REF) are ruled by the OIC Regime applicable to real estate funds and can be open, closed or special.
+REFs are ruled by the applicable OIC Regime and can be open, closed or special.
 Open-end funds are incorporated by public subscription and closed-end funds by private subscription.
 The funds are represented by participation units with the same nominal value and held by the participants.
-The incorporation of the funds requires the consent of Securities Commission.
+The incorporation of the funds requires the consent of the Securities Commission.
 The funds have no legal capacity and need to be represented by a managing company.
 The incorporation of the managing companies requires the authorisation of the Bank of Portugal and the Securities Commission.
-The participation units must be deposited with a financial institution with its head office or a branch in Portugal.
+The participation unities must be deposited with a financial institution with a head office or branch in Portugal.
 The assets of the fund can be real estate, cash and participation in real estate companies.
-The real estate must regularly evaluated by at least two evaluators.
+The real estate must regularly be evaluated by at least two evaluators.